UMR-CNRM/PHYEX/README.md

 Prerequisites:
-  - an internet connexion (with access to the github servers) is needed only for the installation and, for testprogs, when the fiat version to use change
+  - an internet connexion (with access to the github servers) is needed only for the installation and, for offline tests (testprogs), when the fiat version to use change
   - python > 3.8 (but only tested with version 3.10)
   - some python packages (available on PyPI):
     - numpy and pandas for the testprogs